-It is a mandatory requirement of the program that students take the Certified Surgical Technology (CST) Examination given by the National Board of Surgical Technology and Surgical Assisting (NBSTSA) prior to completion of the ST program.
-The curriculum incorporates the CST Examination topics and is designed to prepare students to pass the examination.
+It is a mandatory requirement of the program that students take the Certified Surgical Technology (CST) Examination given by the National Board of Surgical Technology and Surgical Assisting (NBSTSA), or the National Center for Competency Testing (NCCT) Tech in Surgery (TS-C), prior to completion of the ST program.
+The curriculum incorporates the CST Examination and NCCT TS-C topics and is designed to prepare students to pass the examination.